-Mental Health problems affect 1 in 4 people at some point during their lives, yet the stigma around using mental health services stops many people from seeking the help they need.
-Shrewsbury Town in the Community mean to tackle this through offering mental health sports sessions for those living with mental health problems
+Mental Health conditions affect 1 in 4 people at some point during their lives, yet the stigma around using mental health services stops many people from seeking the help they need.
+Shrewsbury Town in the Community mean to tackle this through offering mental health sports sessions for those working through, or living with, a mental health condition.

 These sessions aim to: